FetchIt

 &validate=`name:required,email:required`

-&validationErrorMessage=`This form has errors!`
+&validationErrorMessage=`The form contains errors!`

 'snippet' => 'FormIt',